 Did you know that knee osteoarthritis (OA) is one of the leading causes of disability?
 Research shows that knee arthritis worsens with age, however, people often don’t realize they have the condition because they associate their symptoms with injury or old age.
 With proper care and preventative measures, it’s possible to keep OA from getting worse as well as improve symptoms.
-One key preventative measure is the practice of yoga.
+One key preventative measure is the practice of yoga for knees.

 Yoga Promotes Joint Flexibility

 One of the many perks of yoga is that it improves joint flexibility by routinely moving and loosening the joints.
 General stretching exercises in yoga also boost blood flow.
 This allows for relief of muscle tension and increases in overall strength.
 By relaxing the muscles, you release stress, which takes away added pressure on your joints, especially the knees.

 Think about it this way: when you stand, your body shifts all the weight onto your legs.
 When you walk or run, your knees bear the brunt of that weight as well as absorb the shock of your feet striking the ground.
 Poor posture habits and incorrect body mechanics can place much more pressure on your crucial knee joints.

 Recent research shows that stretching exercises can help with low back pain as well as knee pain, and improve posture.
 Moreover, when your body can more evenly distribute weight, it offloads any extra or unnatural stress off of your knee joints.